jamest1903/museumXTD/README.md

 First we need to clone the repository to our local windows machine from GitHub.
 We do that by installing 'git'.
 Please go to the [git-for-windows](https://gitforwindows.org/) website and follow the simple instructions to install.
 ### Clone the museumXTD project
 1. Open a terminal by pressing the *windows key* and start typing *terminal*.
 Select the **terminal** app from the programs list.
 The Terminal will open under the default location: C:/Users/XXXXX
-2. Change dirrectory to where you want to store the project.
+2. Change directory to where you want to store the project.
 For example under your main documents folder and clone the project.
 Example below:
     ```
     cd .\Documents\
     git clone https://github.com/MediaComem/museumXTD.git